1nval1dctf/terraform-aws-ctfd/README.md

 ### Run tests

-Warning this will spin up CTFd which will cost you some money.
+Warning this will spin up CTFd in AWS which will cost you some money.

 ```bash
 make